Troubles Faced Due To Less Knowledge about WordPress Themes

 After pointing out what the WordPress themes should act like, below is a list of the things a theme should not do:

 1. If a new component is made by the theme such as "page", then that means when the theme is switched over, the user will lose all the previous data or components like these that had been created.
-A person who is an expert in this can recover all the data by using plugins while a normal person having low expertise would fail to do so, which comprises of most of the users.
-The solution to this is helping the users in not having to do that, and that can only be done by adding plugins from the start that can do that job.
+A person who is an expert in this can recover all the data by using plugins while a normal person having low expertise would fail to do so, which comprises most of the users.
+The solution to this is to help the users not have to do that, and that can only be done by adding plugins from the start that can do that job.

 3. A theme should not function in a way that it stores data or provides the user with an interface for a custom data storage structure.
 While using such a theme that stores SEO data into a custom type storage structure, the instant the theme is replaced all of the stored data also goes away.
 Unlike the two cases mentioned above, even an expert would have to contribute a considerable amount of time and effort to be recovered, trying to figure out what kind of data storage structure the theme was using.

-4. Last but not the least, the chosen theme should not be providing short codes, or other sources of adding unique elements for posting various contents.
-Unlike the three mentioned above it does not result in data loss this, but it affects the site in a way that where there was a button for a task in now a bracketed link or sentence that contains the info of the content for the action, which does seem confusing to viewers.
-This problem can be fixed by adding a customized plugin for such short codes.
+4. Last but not least, the chosen theme should not be providing shortcodes or other sources of adding unique elements for posting various contents.
+Unlike the three mentioned above it does not result in data loss, but it affects the site in a way that where there was a button for a task is now a bracketed link or sentence that contains the info of the content for the action, which does seem confusing to viewers.
+This problem can be fixed by adding a customized plugin for such shortcodes.
 But having a theme that does that is highly inconvenient.

 How to make a sturdy system with WordPress themes

 Swapping a theme can prove to be extremely risky for people wanting to form a WordPress site that is can be maintained and can function for several years or more.
-So, demand of such a theme that does not need swapping, or when swapped does not result in loss of data should be requested by all the educated shoppers and professional and experts should always try to create themes that do not strike such a possibility.
+So, the demand for such a theme that does not need swapping, or when swapped does not result in loss of data should be requested by all the educated shoppers and professionals and experts should always try to create themes that do not strike such a possibility.